yesi-aracawa/ui-engineer-exercise/README.md

 Submit the exercise via Greenhouse.
 The submission should include:

-- A link to source files or Github repo
+- A link to the Github repo
 - A link to a running version of the application (We recommend Netlify)

 ## Setting up Netlify